jhoffmann/dailies/API.md

 - Priority ranges from 1 (highest) to 5 (lowest), defaults to 3
 - Tasks are sorted by completion status first (incomplete tasks first), then by the specified sort field
 - Tag filtering uses AND logic: when multiple tag IDs are specified, tasks must have ALL specified tags to be returned
+- When updating task tags using `tag_ids`, the provided array completely replaces existing tag associations.
+To clear all tags, provide an empty array `[]`
 - Tag IDs in the `tag_ids` parameter should be comma-separated with no spaces (e.g., `uuid1,uuid2,uuid3`)
 - Tasks can optionally be associated with a frequency for automatic reset scheduling
 - Frequency `reset` field uses standard cron expression format (minute hour day month day-of-week)